 The following services are covered in full if in-network for all PEIA PPB Plans.
 These are subject to change as USPSTF, CDC, and HRSA recommendations are updated.

-TYPE OF SERVICE FREQUENCY Covered Preventive Services for A Adults AWV=Annual Wellness Visit Abdominal Aortic Aneurysm one-time screening for men aged 65-75 who have ever smoked Once per lifetime Alcohol Misuse screening and couns seling Included in AWV Aspirin use for men and women of c scription; covered under prescription e (As Needed Blood Pressure screening for all adu ılts Included in AWV Cholesterol screening for men age 3 45 and older or others at higher risk 0 Included in AWV Colorectal Cancer screening for adu lts over 45 See Colorectal Cancer Screening, page 71 Depression screening for adults Included in AWV Type 2 Diabetes screening for adults weight or obese s aged 40-70 who are over- Included in AWV Diet counseling for adults at higher r isk for chronic disease Included in AWV Falls prevention for adults 65 years and older Included in AWV Hepatitis B screening for people at h nigh risk As Needed Hepatitis C screening for adults age d 18-79 As Specified HIV pre-exposure prophylaxis (PrEF 2) As Needed HIV screening for all adults at higher r risk Annually Immunization vaccines for adults-c and recommended populations vary 0 As Recommended by the CDC Hepatitis A Hepatitis B Herpes Zoster Human Papillomavirus (HPV) Influenza (Flu Shot) Measles, Mumps, Rubella Meningococcal Pneumococcal Tetanus, Diphtheria, Pertussis Varicella Covid Shingles All other CDC recommended Adult \ /accines
+Type of Service Frequency Covered Preventive Services for Adults AWV = Annual Wellness Visit Abdominal Aortic Aneurysm one-time screening for men aged 65-75 who have ever smoked Once per lifetime Alcohol Misuse screening and counseling Included in AWV Aspirin use for men and women of certain ages (requires a prescription; covered under prescription drug plan) As Needed Blood Pressure screening for all adults Included in AWV Cholesterol screening for men age 35 and older and women age 45 and older or others at higher risk Included in AWV Colorectal Cancer screening for adults over 45 See Colorectal Cancer Screening, page 85 Depression screening for adults Included in AWV Type 2 Diabetes screening for adults aged 40-70 who are overweight or obese Included in AWV Diet counseling for adults at higher risk for chronic disease Included in AWV Falls prevention for adults 65 years and older Included in AWV Hepatitis B screening for people at high risk As Needed Hepatitis C screening for adults aged 18-79 As Specified HIV pre-exposure prophylaxis (PrEP) As Needed HIV screening for all adults at higher risk Annually

-EDEQUENCY TYPE OF SERVICE FREQUENCY Lung cancer screening for adults 50-80 at high risk for lung can- cer because they are heavy smokers or have quit in the past 15 years As Specified Obesity screening and counseling for all adults Included in AWV Sexually Transmitted Infection (STI) prevention counseling for adults at higher risk Included in AWV Tobacco Use screening for all adults and cessation interventions for tobacco users (tobacco cessation products covered under prescription drug plan; see Tobacco Cessation) See Tobacco Cessation, page 86 Syphilis screening for all adults at higher risk Annually Statin preventive medication for adults 40-75 at high risk As Needed Tuberculosis screening for high risk adults without symptoms As Needed Unhealthy drug use screening Included in AWV Covered Preventive Services for Women, Including Pregnant Women Anemia screening on a routine basis for pregnant women As Needed Bacteriuria urinary tract or other infection screening for pregnant women As Needed BRCA counseling about genetic testing for women at higher risk As Needed Breast Cancer Mammography screenings every 1-2 years for women over 40 Every 1-2 years Breast Cancer Chemoprevention counseling for women at higher risk Once per lifetime Breastfeeding comprehensive support and counseling from trained providers, as well as access to breastfeeding supplies, for pregnant and nursing women As Needed Cervical Cancer screening for women aged 21-65 Every 3 years Chlamydia Infection screening for younger women and other women at higher risk Annually Contraception: Food and Drug Administration-approved contra- ceptive methods, sterilization procedures, and patient education and counseling (generic oral contraceptives require a prescrip- tion; covered under the prescription drug plan) As Needed Domestic and interpersonal violence screening and counseling for all women Included in AWV Folic Acid supplements for women who may become pregnant (requires a prescription; covered under prescription drug plan) As Needed Gestational diabetes screening for women 24 to 28 weeks preg- nant and those at high risk of developing gestational diabetes Once per pregnancy Gonorrhea screening for all women at higher risk Annually Hepatitis B screening for pregnant women at their first prenatal visit Once per pregnancy Human Immunodeficiency Virus (HIV) screening and counseling for sexually active women Annually
+Immunization vaccines for adults-doses, recommended ages, and recommended populations vary: Hepatitis A Hepatitis B Herpes Zoster Human Papillomavirus (HPV) Influenza (Flu Shot) Measles, Mumps, Rubella Meningococcal Pneumococcal Tetanus, Diphtheria, Pertussis Varicella COVID Shingles RSV All other CDC recommended Adult Vaccines As Recommended by the CDC Lung cancer screening for adults they are heavy smokers or have qu As Specified Obesity screening and counseling for all adults Included in AWV Sexually Transmitted Infection (STI) prevention counseling for adults at higher risk Included in AWV Tobacco Use screening for all adults and cessation interventions for tobacco users (tobacco cessation products covered under prescription drug plan; see Tobacco Cessation) See Tobacco Cessation, page 102 Syphilis screening for all adults at Annually Statin preventive medication for adults 40-75 at high risk As Needed Tuberculosis screening for high risk adults without symptoms As Needed Unhealthy drug use screening Included in AWV

+Covered Preventive Services for Women, Including Pregnant Women Anemia screening on a routine basis for pregnant women As Needed Bacteriuria urinary tract or other infection screening for pregnant women As Needed BRCA counseling about genetic testing for women at higher risk As Needed Breast Cancer Mammography screenings every 1-2 years for women over 40 Every 1-2 Years Breast Cancer Chemoprevention counseling for women at higher risk Once Per Lifetime